theutpal01/HacktoberFest2022/README.md

 - Addition of two numbers given by user
 - Reversing the string entered by user
-- Conversion of a number system to another number system
+- Conversion of a number system to another number system (Decimal, Binary, Hexadecimal, Octal)
 - Change the temperature from Celcius to Farenheit
 - Find the factorial of a number entered by user
 - Find the greatest number among the 5 given numbers by user
 - Create the patterns using logic
 - Dice Roll Generator - In each execution, a number from 1 to 6 will be printed randomly
-- Binary search algorithm
+- Different types of search algorithms
 - Number Guessing Game
-- Rock Paper Scissors
+- Rock Paper Scissors Game

 ***